WPTechInnovation/wpw-doc-dev/docs/java.md

 ## Run the examples

-You can try the examples by running the examples in two different console windows.
+You can try the examples by running them in two different console windows.
 Or, if you're installing on two separate devices, they must be one the same network that allows UDP broadcast traffic.
 Make sure you're using rhw Online Worldpay (OWP) files rather than the Worldpay Total (WT) ones.

 *   In the first window, run the consumer JAR
 *   In the second window, run the producer JAR